 - (1) No person shall use or be entitled to use an electricity supply from the Service Provider unless or until such person shall have entered into an agreement in writing with the Service Provider for such supply, and such agreement together with the provisions of this by-law shall in all respects govern such supply.
-If a person uses an electricity supply without entering into an agreement he/she shall be liable for the cost of electricity used as stated in section 44 of this bylaw. - (2) Any consumer supply agreement concluded with the Service Authority or Eskom prior to appointment of the Service Provider by the Service Authority will be deemed to have been ceded to the Service Provider.
+If a person uses an electricity supply without entering into an agreement he/she shall be liable for the cost of electricity used as stated in section 44 of this bylaw. - (2) Any consumer supply agreement concluded with the Service Authority or Eskom within the jurisdiction of the Service Authority prior to appointment of the Service Provider by the Service Authority will with effect from the effective date, together with all the assets and liabilities attached to the said supply agreement, vest with the Service Provider.